 - Medicare or Medicaid approval.
 Advertisements should not imply that procedures are approved or endorsed by federal Medicare or state Medicaid programs; however, they may advertise that a physician accepts Medicare or Medicaid patients.

 - FDA approval.
 Federal law requires that physician advertisements should not promote equipment, devices, or drugs used by the physicians as being approved by the federal Food and Drug Administration.

-Comfort, ease, and pain.
-Patients experience comfort, ease, and pain differently, and so claims that procedures cause little inconvenience or pain are difficult to substantiate.
-However, a physician may make such claims if the physician can document that this is the experience of his or her patients and likely to be the experiences of patients generally.
+- Comfort, ease, and pain.
+Patients experience comfort, ease, and pain differently, and so claims that procedures cause little inconvenience of pain are difficult to substantiate.
+However, a physician may make such claims if the physician can document that this is the experience of his or her patients and likely to be the experience of patients generally.

-Area of specialization.
-Physicians may advertise that they specialize in a particular area of medical practice, provided that the physician in fact has the education, training, experience, competence, and judgment necessary to practice the identified specialty.
+- Area of specialization.
+Physicians may advertise that they specialize in a particular area of medical practice, provided that the physician in fact has the education, training, experience, competence, and judgement necessary to practice the identified specialty.